frequently asked questions.

 Yes.
 You can continue to use your card as you do today by following the instructions at an ATM.

 There are no additional steps required to access the Mobile Deposit feature.
-If you have The Provident Mobile Banking app you have Mobile Deposit automatically.
+If you have the BankProv Mobile Banking app you have Mobile Deposit automatically.

-If you previously had Mobile Banking your device will indicate that an update is available in the iTunes and Google Play stores.* If you are a first time user The Provident Bank’s Mobile Banking Application can be manually downloaded from the respective store as of July 16th.
+If you previously had Mobile Banking your device will indicate that an update is available in the iTunes and Google Play stores.
+If you are a first time user, you can download the BankProv mobile app from the Apple Store or Google Play Store.

 Yes.
 You can change this information either by selecting the Service Center tab or My Profile (located at the top of the page) and choosing the appropriate option.